frvidal/workspace-skyline/projects/skyline/README.md

 ------------ | ------------- | -------------
-**height** | INPUT | The height of the container hosting the skyline **width** | INPUT | The width of the container hosting the skyline **skyline$** | INPUT | An observable which emits an unordered array of episodes of the skyline rising.
+**height** | INPUT | The height of the container hosting the skyline **width** | INPUT | The width of the container hosting the skyline **risingSkylineHistory$** | INPUT | An observable which emits an unordered array of episodes of the skyline rising.
 This list will be ordered by default **by id**.
 Each episode is associated to a week in a year and contains an array of buildings, of different heights.
 The **Building** object is described below.
 **speed** | INPUT | The speed of the animation in ms.
 **startingColor** | INPUT | The starting color in the index-range.
 (Each building has a property named **index**, and this index determines the color).
 **endingColor** | INPUT | The ending color in the index-range.
 (Each building has a property named **index**, and this index determines the color).